early-dew/voice-notes/README.md

 ### Voice Transcription
 Click the microphone icon to start voice transcription.
-Your speech will be transcribed into text notes.
+Your speech will be transcribed into text notes and category names.